BEMOREMJ/dsc-phase1-project/README.md

 - From 5.1 we have discovered that the genre with the highest number of movies with a rating of 9.0 and above are documentaries with over 700 films.
 It was followed by drama, comedies, biography, adventure, action, crime.
 Coming in last are game-shows.

 - From 5.2 we had to set out to see if we can see directors and actors have influence on films and can make them succesful.
 We found that directors and actors can actually influence movies as per our findings where films with a rating of 9.0  and above some directors had several films in the category which also true with actors too.
-You might have spotted the name Leanardo DiCaprio who is a popular actor.

 - From 5.3 we were investigating to see if there is a relation between movie_budgets and total_gross. total_gross is important as in every business venture profits are important as well.
 We found that as the movie budget tends to increase total gross also increases.
 By visualizing the graph you can see it.
 From the correlation calculations we find that movie budget and total gross are positively related.
+There is no direct relationship.

 ## RECOMMENDATIONS